 Receptions are usually held in the marquee, or outdoors in the courtyard the deck under the jacaranda tree.
 In the cooler months, there’s a huge fire pit outside too, creating another space for your guests to hang out during the evening.

-Something I’ve noticed at my favourite weddings, is that the couple will spend as much time with their guests as possible.
-At Old Broadwater Farm it flows really well.
 Straight after your ceremony there’ll be an outdoor bar nearby - it gets that instant party started and you can celebrate with all your guests.

 There’s so many photo locations on the property - historic cottages, the old shed, different spots in the gardens and I always like to sneak out to the open paddocks and wetlands at the back of the property just before sunset too.

-If you’re planning a winter wedding, Old Broadwater Farm my pick of the venues - having the Pavilion as a permanent undercover space, and the large marquee gives your guests plenty of room to stay dry and comfortable.
+If you’re planning a winter wedding, Old Broadwater Farm is my pick of the venues - having the Pavilion as a permanent undercover space, and the large marquee gives your guests plenty of room to stay dry and comfortable.

 The experienced and friendly wedding coordinators mean weddings always run smoothly.
 Catering is by Supper Road, and is always on point.
 You can BYO your own beverages too.